jordrag/Hangman_OOP/README.md

     <br>
     <img src="images/Manual_hangman_8.jpg">

     The circled stars are your wrong guessed letters from the word.
-Their maximum number is the length of the word and are increased with each wrong answer in oposition of the Game points.
+Their maximum number is the length of the word and increased with each wrong answer in opposition of the Game points.
     * **The second option is multiple choice: (2) to quit the game, change category or level**
     <br>
     <img src="images/Manual_hangman_9.jpg">